 Food is cheap.
 Alcohol is cheap.
 Accommodation is cheap.
 Massages are cheap.
 The markets are cheap.
 It makes Thailand feel expensive.

 Buses are cheap.
-I did an over night bus from Siam Reap to Sihnoukville for 10USD.
+I did an overnight bus from Siam Reap to Sihanoukville for 10USD.
 Beware though; the buses rarely leave before they are full.
 Our 8 pm departure did not leave until 11 pm!

 7. Cambodia is still Cambodia.

-The best this about Cambodia is that it has not been ruined but visitors or westernisation, however the feel you are in a third world country is slowly fading with the amount of tourists, especially Americans.
+The best this about Cambodia is that it has not been ruined but visitors or westernization, however the feel you are in a third-world country is slowly fading with the number of tourists, especially Americans.